uvapl/uva-prog-physics/50 References/10 Style Guide/10 Style Guide.md

 In the middle of your code you shouldn't write whole sentences, but rather small annotations.
-Even so, they should be properly formatted in your language of choice, including spacing and punctuation.
+Even so, they should be properly formatted in your language of choice, including readable spacing.

 Don't do this: